SIakovlev/CarND_Term1_P2/writeup_template.md

 | Children crossing			| Bicycles crossing    							|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-This cannot be compared to the accuracy on the test set of because some of the images were taken deliberately difficult
+This cannot be compared to the accuracy on the test set because some of the images were taken to check how biased my model is.
+It is noticeable that the model treated a stop sign with corrupted inscription as the "No entry" sign as well as "Children Crossing" as the "Bicycles crossing" sign just because they were seen more often by the network during the training process.
+The next section provides top 5 gueses, whereform the decision process of the network becomes much clearer.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+* For the first image, the model is absolutely sure that this is a "Right-of-way at the next intersection" sign, which is expectable.
+The top five soft max probabilities were:

+![alt text][image9]

+* For the second image, the model recognises it correctly as well, even though the image is very corrupted and can be interpreted in many other ways.
+The reason why the network identifies it right is because the training set contains many images of this class, i.e. the model is just biased with respect to this class:

+![alt text][image10]

+* For the third image, the model fails.
+Here it had two most probable options: stop sign and no entry sign.
+However during the training it saw images of "No entry" class more often than images with "Stop" sign, therefore it tends to choose "No entry", which is wrong in this case:

+![alt text][image11]

-For the second image ...
+* For the forth image, the model...:

+![alt text][image12]

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?